 Travelers can travel from Golmud to Lhasa via overland or bicycle or train.

-The route from Golmud to Nagqu includes beautiful landscape, grassland, and Nomads.
+The route from Golmud to Nagqu includes beautiful landscapes, grassland, and Nomads.

 Nagqu is known as the largest prefecture in the Tibet Autonomous Region.

-Nagqu is famous for horse racing festival, which happens every year around August.
+Nagqu is famous for the horse racing festival, which happens every year around August.

-Nagqu is also famous for beautiful landscape, grassland, nomads and Namtso Lake.
+Nagqu is also famous for its beautiful landscape, grassland, nomads, and Namtso Lake.

 Tibet Travelers recommend Travelers to travel to Nagqu prefecture to witness the beauties of grassland and Nomads.

 For Tibet travel free information or booking a tour to Tibet.
 Email Tibet Travelers. email@example.com